RiadhAdrani/ruvy/docs/md/learn/quick-start.md

 ## Conditional rendering

-Like `React`, there is no special syntax for writing conditions.
-Instead, you’ll use the same techniques as you use when writing regular JavaScript code.
+Like `React`, you can use the same techniques as you use when writing regular JavaScript code.
 For example, you can use an if statement to conditionally include JSX:

 <br/>